CunningDJ/node-postgres-microservice-diw/db/README.md

 * `lib`, which contains supporting scripts for `init_dbs.sh` which could also be used to supplement other `main` scripts as needed.

-## TL;DR
+## Key Notes
 This structure can be useful for setting up and automating the setup of postgres on any project.
-The whole database and tables can be initialized or re-initialized by running `./main/init_dbs.sh`.
 The only files that need to be changed are:

 * Changing the database name to whatever you want in the `main/db_name.txt` file.